jeremysteele/GoLangTraining/README.md

 # GoLangTraining
-Training examples for my golang adventure
+Training examples for my adventure in learning Go!